-An engine turbocharger is designed to provide long years of trouble free service, which if required, can only be performed by a specialized workshop.
-In view to maintain turbocharger performances for as long as possible, some basic rules must be followed.
+Engine turbochargers are designed to provide long years of trouble free service, which if required, can only be performed by a specialized workshop.
+In view to maintain turbochargers performances for as long as possible, some basic rules must be followed.

-Changing or cleaning the air filter on a regular basis is a good way to keep debris from causing problems with the intake side of turbochargers.
+Changing or cleaning the air filters on a regular basis is a good way to keep debris from causing problems with the intake side of turbochargers.